 What does dry rot look like?

-As dry rot is a fungus, the look of dry rot is similar to mould or “mushroomy” fungi.
+Since dry rot is a fungus, and it looks similar to mould or “mushroomy” fungi.
 When trying to recognise the signs of dry rot, look out for:

-Dry rot can spread rapidly in the right conditions.
 If you notice any signs of dry rot, it’s essential to have it dealt with as quickly as possible.
-Contact Alliance for a robust dry rot treatment that will stop the dry rot fungus in its tracks,
+Contact us for a robust dry rot treatment that will stop this fungus before it causes damage to your property.

 What do I do if I see signs of dry rot?